IaDrake20/Web-Programming-Final/README.md

 Goal
 Produce a text based game featuring exploration and combat on local host.

+Milestone Goal: Have 1-2 levels prepped with the warrior class ready.
+Database (sqlite) should be ready for some loot generation.

 Requirements
 Final project for Dr. Ohl's Web Programming Class.
 Update requirements once we get exactly what he wants, but for now we know he wants us to use 2 servers and a database.